 When you feed a signal to your speaker, an electronic device called a crossover processes the signal, using a network of low-pass and high-pass filters to split it into highs, mids, and lows, and sending the appropriate band of the frequency range to its proper transducer.
 However, due to the nature of these filters, there’s some necessary overlap between which frequencies are passed along to which transducer.
 For example, in a two-way system where the crossover frequency is set at 2 kHz, the woofer may be fed frequencies all the way up to 3 kHz, while the tweeter may receive frequencies as low as 1.5 kHz.

-If that tweeter and woofer are spaced a few inches apart, you’ll end up with two transducers both reproducing the same frequencies, but from two physically separate locations.
+If that tweeter and woofer are spaced a few inches apart, you’ll end up with two transducers reproducing some of the same frequencies, but from two physically separate locations.
 This means your system is subject to the dreaded…

 Phase Cancellation, Off-Axis Lobing Effects, and Crossover Coloration